brimdata/super/book/src/command/super.md

 (2) all JSON numbers are floating point but the SUP parser will parse as JSON any number that appears without a decimal point as an integer type.

-> The reason `super` is not particularly performant for SUP is that the [BSUP](../formats/bsup.md) or
+> Note that `super` is not particularly performant for SUP because it is intended
+> as a human-readable format while the high-performance
-> [CSUP](../formats/csup.md) formats are semantically equivalent to SUP but much more efficient and
+> columnar [CSUP](../formats/csup.md) is semantically equivalent but much more efficient.
-> the design intent is that these efficient binary formats should be used in
+> The design intent is that these efficient binary formats should be used in
-> use cases where performance matters.
-SUP is typically used only when
+> use cases where performance matter and SUP is typically used only when
 > data needs to be human-readable in interactive settings or in automated tests.

 To this end, `super` uses a heuristic to select between SUP and plain JSON when the